hyperspy/hyperspy/doc/user_guide/model.rst

 .. versionadded:: 0.9

-    Models can be created and and fit to experimental data in one and two dimensions i.e. spectra and images respectively.
+    Models can be created and and fit to experimental data in both one and two dimensions i.e. spectra and images respectively.
 Most of the syntax is identical in either case.
 A one-dimensional model is created when a model is created for a :py:class:`~._signals.spectrum.Spectrum` whereas a two- dimensional model is created for a :py:class:`._signals.image.Image`.
-At present plotting tools for the :py:class:`~.model.Model2D` class are not provided but will be added soon.
+At present plotting and gradient fitting methods tools for are not yet provided for the :py:class:`~.models.model2D.Model2D` class.

 .. versionadded:: 0.7